MedicineBiology-AI/DeepLearnMOR/README.md

 ```

 ## How to train:
-Edit the "train_[model_name].py" file (such as "train_densenet_169.py") of the corresponding model, and change the "path" in line 27 accordingly, and then you should be able to train the model.
+Run the "train_[model_name].py" file (such as "train_densenet_169.py") of the corresponding model, and then you should be able to train the model.
 In case you want to change the data set, please modify the "--images_dir" in the code.
+We have adopted the relative path, if your dataset is placed elsewhere, please modify "--images_dir".
 ```
 python train_[model_name].py
-   --path=/project_path
    --images_dir=/project_path/images
 ```

 ## Generate ROC curves and confusion_matrix
-First edit "predict.py" file and change the "path" in line 24 which is the path of your project and the "model_name" in line 26 which is the model you want to predict.
-Then run "predict.py" repeatedly to generate prediction data for all pre-trained models.
+Run the "predict_[model_name].py" file (such as "p_densenet_169.py") of the corresponding model, and then generate prediction data for each pre-trained models.
+In case you want to change the data set, please modify the "--images_dir" in the code.
+We have adopted the relative path, if your dataset is placed elsewhere, please modify "--images_dir".
 ```
 python predict.py
    --images_dir=/project_path/images
 ```
 Chose the pre-trained model and run "ROC.py" and "confusion_matrix.py".
+You can change the model by modifying "--model_name".
+The "--model_name" you can choose from "inception_v3", "vgg16", "resnet_v2_50", "resnet_v2_101", "resnet_v2_152", "mobilenet_v2", "densenet121", "densenet169" and "densenet201".
 You will get the ROC curves and confusion_matrix of the pre-trained model you selected and the ROC curves of each pre-trained models.
 ROC curves and confusion_matrix for all models can be obtained in the same manner.
 ```
 python ROC.py
-   --path=/project_path
    --model_name=model_name
 ```
 ```
 python confusion_matrix.py
-   --path=/project_path
    --model_name=model_name
 ```

 ## Visualization:
 First, open directory of "CNN", and run "CNN/train.py" to train the CNN model.
+We have adopted the relative path, if your dataset is placed elsewhere, please modify "--images_dir".
 ```
 python train.py
-   --path=/project_path/code/CNN
    --images_dir=/project_path/images
 ```

 #### Hidden Layer Output Visualization:
---Modify the correct path and run "CNN/hidden_layer_output_visualization.py", you will get the hidden layer output of each channel and the feature map with maximum activation.
+Run "CNN/hidden_layer_output_visualization.py", you will get the hidden layer output of each channel and the feature map with maximum activation.
+We have adopted the relative path, if your dataset is placed elsewhere, please modify "--images_dir".
 ```
 python hidden_layer_output_visualization.py
-   --path=/project_path/code/CNN
    --images_dir=/project_path/images
 ```

 #### Feature Visualization:
---Generate a random image and feed it to "CNN/feature_visualization.py", you will get the activation feature of the top 16 activation values.
+Generate a random image and feed it to "CNN/feature_visualization.py", you will get the activation feature of the top 16 activation values.
 ```
 python feature_visualization.py
-   --path=/project_path/code/CNN
 ```

 #### Grad-CAM:
---Modify the correct path and run "CNN/Grad-CAM.py", you will get all images of Grad-CAM.
+Run "CNN/Grad-CAM.py", you will get all images of Grad-CAM.
 After adjusting the code, you will get the corresponding heatmap.
+We have adopted the relative path, if your dataset is placed elsewhere, please modify "--images_dir".
 ```
 python Grad-CAM.py
-   --path=/project_path/code/CNN
    --images_dir=/project_path/images
 ```